civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/7-what-can-i-do.md

 				</div>
 					</div>

-You can <a href="javascript:void(0)" onclick="emailPopup('Representative', '', 'rep')">click here </a> to view a template email provided for you to send to your representative.
+You can <a href="javascript:void(0)" onclick="primary.md('Representative', '', 'rep')">click here </a> to view a template email provided for you to send to your representative.

 				</div>